There are different quarantine rules, depending on whether you live in a country/area with a high or low risk of infection (external website).

 We know that many students have lost their part-time jobs because of the corona situation and thus also lost part of their income source to cover the cost of living and studying in Norway.
 To give you some extra time to find a new job or to raise enough funds to meet the requirement, we will wait to process your application until 1 October.
 Note that this only applies if you meet all other requirements for a renewed study permit.

 If you find a new job or get enough funds by 1 October, you must send us documentation.
 If you are unable to document that you have sufficient funds by 1 October, your application will be rejected.
+The departure deadline for leaving Norway will normally be within 4 weeks, but the exact departure deadline will be stated in the letter you receive from the UDI.
+You can choose to appeal the decision and ask to remain in Norway while the appeal is being processed.

 It is still important that you register a renewal application online and pay the fee well in advance before your current permit expires.